 In the next 10 years, Prison Fellowship intends to double its budget from \$40 million to \$80 million.
 In the last four decades, the ministry has seen countless miracles of God's grace in the lives of those affected by crime and incarceration.
-Now, presented with the opportunity to carry out more transformational ministry than ever before, Prison Fellowship is seeking the right person to build and maximize strategic partnerships with generous, high-capacity investors in its restorative mission.
+Now, presented with the opportunity to carry out more transformational ministry than even before, they are seeking the man or woman who can lead them into the future.